PotionSeeker/Block-Swap-Advanced/README.md

 - structures_blacklist (list<string>, default: []): Structure IDs where swaps are prevented (e.g., ["minecraft:mineshaft"]).

 ### Boolean flags:
-- only_replace_placement (boolean, default: false): Whether block swaps should be limited to ONLY occur for player block placement (skip generation/retro_gen/redo_gen).
+- only_replace_placement (boolean, default: false): Defines if block swaps should be limited to ONLY occur for player block placement (skip generation/retro_gen/redo_gen).
-- defer_swap (boolean, default: false): Whether to delay swapping until after chunk generation features complete, allowing dependent blocks to generate (e.g., pointed_dripstone depends on dripstone_block being generated).
+- defer_swap (boolean, default: false): Defines if swapping should be delayed until after feature generation completes, allowing dependent blocks to generate (e.g., pointed_dripstone depends on dripstone_block being generated).

 # Notes
 - An example 'block_swap.json5' can be found in the mod's config folder (block_swap_advanced).
 This can be used as a template in 'defaultconfig'